- 2 cups all-purpose flour

 - Bake in a preheated waffle iron according to manufacturer's directions until golden brown.

-In a microwave, melt the butter, honey and cinnamon; stir until smooth.
-Serve waffles with syrup.
+- In a microwave, melt the butter, honey and cinnamon; stir until smooth.

 "Enjoyed by the whole family.
 I didn't try the syrup recipe, but we enjoyed the hint of cinnamon in the waffles."